Computer Applications (UIL)

 Computer Applications is designed to test students' abilities to use word processing, spreadsheet, and database applications software, including integration of applications.
 It is not the same as the Computer Science contest, which tests programming abilities.
+It is not just a contest, it is also a subject in the ICSE curricullum.

 Computer Applications began during the 1994-95 scholastic year, replacing the Keyboarding contest previously held by UIL.
 The contest is set to end in the 2023-24 school year, with no announced replacement.

 Eligibility

 Students in Grade 9 through Grade 12 are eligible to enter the event.

 Each school may send up to three students.

 Computer Applications is an individual contest only.
 There is no team competition in this event.

 Rules and Scoring

 The test consists of two parts.

 The first part is a five-minute tie-breaker question, which as its name suggests is only used in the event of a tie on the main test.
 No intermediate time signal is given during the tie-breaker; at the end of the five minutes the students must immediately stop typing, at which point they are instructed to print out their answer.

 The second part is the main test.
 It consists of two questions, which must be completed in 30 minutes.
 A three-minute preview period is allotted before the test begins.
 Intermediate time signals are given when 10 minutes and two minutes remain.
 At the end of 30 minutes the students must immediately stop processing; if they have initiated the print command prior to the end of the test they are allowed to finish printing.

 The time periods stated above do not include time for setting up and removing computer equipment.

 Any commercially available laptop or notebook computer can be used during the contest, along with printer, external keyboard/keypad, and mouse.
 However, only the Microsoft Office applications software package can be used.

 Scoring will vary from test to test; the answer key for the questions will be accompanied by a score sheet indicating the value of each item to be scored.